 Our practice has over 50 years’ experience in this space.

 We understand the direction of travel in our markets and we pride ourselves on creating trusted relationships, often well before there is demand for hires.
 In effect our success come as a natural result of our intensive interviewing and understanding of all clients and candidates alike.
 Our individual personal relationships with all the key players ensures we understand the firms culturally, who would fit which organisation the best, what organisations should do to further their cause and attract the best possible to talent to achieve that.

 We are consultative and innovative in our approach and like to form a partnership which helps advise and guide our clients or candidates on the most appropriate strategy to get their desired results.
 Due to our exposure and coverage we are able to assist businesses across multiple sectors within the institutional space.

 We work with a broad coverage of clients

-These include insurance companies, reinsurers, pension funds, asset managers, law firms, investment banks, consultancies, consolidators, fiduciary managers, master trusts, platforms, fintech firms, actuarial and analytical firms, and general insurance businesses.
+Which include insurance companies, reinsurers, pension funds, asset managers, law firms, investment banks, consultancies, consolidators, fiduciary managers, master trusts, platforms, fintech firms, actuarial and analytical firms, and general insurance businesses.

 Our practice also has significant research capabilities.
 We host a number of seminars each year on current market topics and trends and provide digests and market information on a regular basis.
-Hanover also produces annual compensation surveys for our major disciplines and we have produced several research reports across our markets.
+Hanover also produce’s annual compensation surveys for our major disciplines and we have produced several research reports across our markets.